-> She continued: “Scotland’s combination of exceptional wind speeds and a history of innovation and engineering make it one of the best places in Europe to develop offshore wind, and we are keen to maintain that status.
+“Scotland’s combination of exceptional wind speeds and a history of innovation and engineering make it one of the best places in Europe to develop offshore wind, and we are keen to maintain that status.

-> “The projects which are now starting to build out show the scale of the prize for supply chain companies and this document was brought together to showcase just some of them.
+“The projects which are now starting to build out show the scale of the prize for supply chain companies and this document was brought together to showcase just some of them.

 “From digital and data to shipping and safety, the opportunities created by this relatively new sector are almost limitless.
 Industry is determined to work with supply chain companies at all scales to ensure they capture the maximum possible benefit from offshore wind for Scotland.”